Back to Previous Page

 How do Medicare Advantage Plans work for those who join?

-When people enroll in Medicare, they tell the Social Security Administration that they are choosing a Medicare Advantage Plan instead of Original Medicare.
+When people enroll in a Medicare Advantage plan, this will notify the Social Security Administration that they are choosing a Medicare Advantage Plan instead of Original Medicare.
 Once they have joined the Medicare Advantage Plan, nearly all health services are handled by this private plan.
 The Medicare Advantage Plan pays its portion of the bills for doctors and hospitals.
-Depending on the type of health care service they receive, Medicare Advantage enrollees may or may not pay copayments or deductibles.
+Depending on the type of health care service they receive, Medicare Advantage enrollees may or may not pay copayments, coinsurance or deductibles.
 The amount paid can vary from one plan to another.

 Like group health insurance, each year Medicare eligibles have an open enrollment period, and can choose to join a plan.

-Choices typically include a Medicare Advantage Plan HMO (Health Maintenance Organization) ,a Medicare Advantage Plan PPO (Preferred Provider Organization), Private Fee-for Service (PFFS) Plans, and Special Needs Plans(SNPs).
+Choices typically include a Medicare Advantage Plan HMO (Health Maintenance Organization), a Medicare Advantage Plan PPO (Preferred Provider Organization) and Special Needs Plans(SNPs).

 There are a few other types of private Medicare Advantage plans, too.
 You can learn more about these in the U.S. government's Medicare & You handbook.

 Some people pay a monthly premium to be a member of a private Medicare Advantage Plan, while others do not.
+This premium is in addition to your Medicare Part B premium.
 The amount of the monthly premium can be different in every county within each state.
 The premium is paid directly to the private insurance company that offers the plan.

 - If prescription drug coverage is included, could pay a monthly premium